CAVIM: UAVs

 CAVIM unveiled the Arpia, a licensed version of the Qods Mohajer in 2012, although it was first shown restricted to VIPs in November 2011 at the El Libertador Air Base after Iran and Venezuela signed an agreement to purchase the Mojader in 2007.

 Organization

 CAVIM is run by the Venezuelan Ministry of People's Power for Defense.
-It's based in Caracas.
+It is based in Caracas.